 More information on the history of the Injuries, Illnesses, and Fatalities (IIF) program can be found on the IIF History homepage.
-For more information on the historical development of occupational injury, illness and fatality data, see the articles "Improvements in the BLS safety and health statistical system," "Occupational safety and health statistics: new data for a new century," "A Century-Long Quest for Meaningful and Accurate Occupational Injury and Illness Statistics," and "The quest for meaningful and accurate occupational health and safety statistics".
-For more information on the OSHA record keeping changes see the article "Occupational injury and illness: new recordkeeping requirements".
+For more information on the historical development of occupational injury, illness and fatality data, see the articles "Improvements in the BLS safety and health statistical system," "Occupational safety and health statistics: new data for a new century," "A Century-Long Quest for Meaningful and Accurate Occupational Injury and Illness Statistics," and "The quest for meaningful and accurate occupational health and safety statistics."
+For more information on the OSHA record-keeping changes, see the article "Occupational injury and illness: new recordkeeping requirements."

+NOTES

-- [1] The Safety Movement in the Iron and Steel Industry, Bulletin 234 (Bureau of Labor Statistics, 1918). - [2] The White-Lead Industry in the United States, Bulletin 95 (Bureau of Labor, 1911). - [3] See section 24(a) of the Occupational Safety and Health Act of 1970 (Public Law 91-596). - [4] See E.S.
+1 The Safety Movement in the Iron and Steel Industry, Bulletin 234 (Bureau of Labor Statistics, 1918).

+2 The White-Lead Industry in the United States, Bulletin 95 (Bureau of Labor, 1911).

+$\frac{3}{2}$ See section 24(a) of the Occupational Safety and Health Act of 1970 (Public Law 91-596).

+4 See E.S.
 Pollack and D.F.
-Keimig, eds., Counting Injuries and Illnesses in the Workplace: Proposals for a Better System (Washington, National Research Council, National Academy Press, 1987), pp. 103-06. - [5] See the Keystone Center's final report, "Keystone National Policy Dialogue on Work-Related Illness and Injury Recordkeeping," (Keystone, CO, January 1989), pp. 47.
-For an account of various attempts to count fatalities at work, see Dino Drudi, "The evolution of occupational fatality statistics in the United States," Compensation and Working Conditions, July 1995. - [6] See BLS Survey of Occupational Injuries and Illnesses (1972-91); the National Safety Council Accidents Facts; and the National Institute for Occupational Safety and Health's National Traumatic Occupational Fatality Study A Decade of Surveillance, 1980-1989. - [7] See Janice Windau and Donna Goodrich, "Testing a census approach to compiling data on fatal work injuries," Monthly Labor Review, December 1990, pp. 47-49.
-The study also found that, for verification purposes, timeliness is important in maximizing respondents' recall and in reducing the number of those failing to respond because they have relocated. - [8] See Guy Toscano and Janice Windau, "Further testing of a census approach to compiling data on fatal work injuries," Monthly Labor Review, October 1991, pp. 33-36.
+Keimig, eds., Counting Injuries and Illnesses in the Workplace: Proposals for a Better System (Washington, National Research Council, National Academy Press, 1987), pp. 103-06.

+5 See the Keystone Center's final report, "Keystone National Policy Dialogue on Work-Related Illness and Injury Recordkeeping" (Keystone, CO, January 1989), pp. 47.
+For an account of various attempts to count fatalities at work, see Dino Drudi, "The evolution of occupational fatality statistics in the United States," Compensation and Working Conditions, July 1995.

+6 See BLS Survey of Occupational Injuries and Illnesses (1972-91) (available upon request); the National Safety Council Accidents Facts; and the National Institute for Occupational Safety and Health's National Traumatic Occupational Fatality Study A Decade of Surveillance, 1980-1989.

+7/2 See Janice Windau and Donna Goodrich, "Testing a census approach to compiling data on fatal work injuries," Monthly Labor Review, December 1990, pp. 47-49.
+The study also found that, for verification purposes, timeliness is important in maximizing respondents' recall and in reducing the number of those failing to respond because they have relocated.

+8 See Guy Toscano and Janice Windau, "Further testing of a census approach to compiling data on fatal work injuries," Monthly Labor Review, October 1991, pp. 33-36.

+Archives

+- August 13, 2012

+- November 03, 2017

+- July 16, 2018